Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 In addition, you can often find out where that traffic is coming from by adding a secondary dimension of “referral path.”
 The referral path refers to the text that comes after the main domain.

 On some networks, you’ll be able to see what post sent the traffic easily.
 On some, notably Twitter, you just get a jumbled up referral that isn’t very useful.
-A plugin called Campalyst used to be able to convert this data into the actual tweet, but it is no longer available.

 When you can, you want to look at the posts that sent the most traffic (that aren’t yours) and build relationships with whomever posted it.
 You have a good chance of getting significant recurring traffic.